 Once you’ve reached The Dalles, you’ll want to carve out some time for the East Gorge Food Trail.
 This network of family-owned farms, vibrant orchards, farm-to-table eateries, and craft cider, wine and beer is a culinary dream with enough offerings to keep everyone in your pod satisfied.
 Learn about the historical and natural wonders of the region with a visit to the Columbia Gorge Discovery Center & Museum — and try to time your visit to catch one of their live raptor programs.

-Explore the burgeoning downtown, where you can pick up something to read at the state’s oldest bookstore, Klindt’s Booksellers, and fuel up at Kainos Coffee Roasters.
-Less than a mile south, find an extensive menu of locally sourced breakfast and lunch options at The Riv Cafe, located in a historic stone church.
-For a tasty meal, stop into the Baldwin Saloon, the iconic restaurant now owned and operated by three recent college graduates who’ve revamped and refined its classic dishes.
+Explore the burgeoning downtown, where you can pick up something to read at the state’s oldest bookstore, Klindt’s Booksellers, and find an extensive menu of locally sourced breakfast and lunch options at The Riv Cafe, located in a historic stone church.
 Spend the afternoon wine tasting with river views at Tierra de Lobos Winery; catch a weekend drive-in movie at Sunshine Mill; and head south to the quiet countryside of Dufur, where you can stay the night in the historic Balch Hotel, built in 1907 right along the Oregon Trail.

 Government Camp to Estacada

 With three locations in town, Clackamas River Outfitters is your one-stop shop for getting out on the water.
 You’ll find gear rentals (kayaks, tubes, stand-up paddleboards and rafts) as well as classes and guided paddling tours on the Clackamas River and Estacada Lake.
-Small-group tours follow COVID-19 protocols and are a great way to get out for the first time without worrying about logistics.
+Small-group tours are a great way to get out for the first time without worrying about logistics.